SebastianLeclerc/quic_experimental/README.md

 etc/certs/ #Where certs live
 ```

-Note: EMQX uses different timestamps than C "CLOCK_REALTIME" used in the code.
+Note: EMQX uses different timestamps than the C "CLOCK_REALTIME" used in the code.
 Therefore better to use MQTT subscriber timestamping, rather than setting up ingress/egress rules with timestamping.

 # Cloud and Network
-Setup a Oracle Cloud VM ("Always Free-eligible"): Canonical Ubuntu 22.04 Minimal, VM.Standard.E2.1.Micro
+Set up an Oracle Cloud VM ("Always Free-eligible"): Canonical Ubuntu 22.04 Minimal, VM.Standard.E2.1.Micro

-Setup the VM network (Paravirtualized) with a Ephemeral Public IP.
+Set up the VM network (Paravirtualized) with an Ephemeral Public IP.
 Downloaded the VM's SSH keys.

-Then configured the VM, installing neccessary packages to run sub.c:
+Then configured the VM, installing necessary packages to run sub.c:
 ```
 ssh -i SSH-KEY-FILE.key USER@IP
 sudo apt update